 And it's up to you.

-You go shop it, and whatever you don't spend, the end of every year is yours.
+And whatever you don't spend, the end of every year is yours.

-The HSA options proven highly popular.
+The HSA option has proven highly popular.

-This year, over 70% of 30,000 Indiana State workers chose it, by far the highest in public sector America.
+This year, over 70% of 30,000 Indiana state workers chose it, by far the highest in public sector America.

 HSA customers seem highly satisfied.